 The joy they had when they opened up their gift bags.

 All you wanted was to hug them, as many of children, as possible.

 I feel so small, so very small—in a good way.
 The teens we worked with blew my mind and heart.
 By spending time with them, I felt so convicted of the doubts I’ve been struggling with.
 Their courage for life put my personal doubts for my own life to shame.

 To think I doubt God’s call on my life—that I may be to damaged or broken from my past to fulfill the desires of my heart.
 To think I believe this at times, and then to be with these beautiful orphans for a week who have nothing—nothing, and yet live as if they have everything.
 To see these children overcome.
 To see them build their dreams.
 To see the joy in their smiles…to see my ability to hope expand and stretch and be changed from being with them.

 I want to take the next couple days to share on the blog what happened during our stay at the orphanage in Cambodia.
 We taught a condensed version of our CONFIDENCE Photography Workshop to the teens, and I must-must-must share their images with you.
 Be prepared to be inspired friends by the images and stories of these young men and women.

-And to think that it all started with a five minute conversation.
+And to think that it all started with a five minute conversation from a flight that almost crashed.
 We never know what conversations, no matter how short, are meant to change our lives.
 We never know what seeds they will plant.
 I must confess that I never had this BIG sense of “we need to go there.”
 It was more of a tickling on my brain, that settled into my heart.
 And it just seemed like something to try.
 I never knew what was really going to happen or meant to be.
 And I am stunned at how important it is to give those little ticklings on the brain and heart some attention.
 Instead of waiting for the sky to part and the answer to come as the voice of God, what about the subtle nudge that really and truly almost goes unnoticed.

 Does this make sense?